Skip to main content

 Who Is Eligible for Overtime Pay?

 Overtime pay rules can vary depending on your sector or the specific award or enterprise agreement you are covered by.
-For example, some workers, such as nurses, may also receive shift loading and qualify for overtime pay even if there is less than 10 hours between shifts.
+Some employees may also be entitled to shift loadings, penalty rates, minimum breaks between shifts, or time off in lieu depending on the applicable instrument.

 Mercans’ payroll capabilities